abcdenis/import-apple-files/README.md

 - searching for My Computer / This Computer / etc for any localization;
 - downloading files, skip existing files
 - check file size according to metadata
-- set files creation according to metadata - it helps
+- set files creation according to metadata - it helps sorting files that do not have EXIF date inside

 ### This is active project now :)
 iPhone 6 that I use provide DCIM folder.